 Mercedes-Benz Common Problems

 Have you ever wondered what are some of the most common problems with Mercedes-Benz cars?
-In this article, we will go over some of the problems that we see the most on Mercedes-Benz models such: as E, C, S, ML, SLK, CLK, CLS, GL, G Class.
+In this article, we will go over some of the problems that we see the most in Mercedes-Benz models such: as E, C, S, ML, SLK, CLK, CLS, GL, and G Class.

 List of the most common Mercedes-Benz problems.

 One of the main challenges with Mercedes-Benz cars is rust.
 We still remember an older Mercedes-Benz 240D that had over 1 million miles still running strong but the floor had rusted out, and you can see the ground when sitting in the driver seat.
 The newer Mercedes-Benz models still have rust issues as well.
 Get a flashlight and carefully inspect the car.
 Look under the wheel wells and near the bumpers.
 Check the front fenders and the rear quarter panels.
 Once rust develops it is very expensive to repair.
 You should avoid cars that have rust.

 One place that you should always check for rust is behind the license plate.
 Remove the license plate and inspect.